benbastiann/SIT215-Project/README.md

-# Reinforcement Learning solutions build
+# Reinforcement Learning solutions built
 ## Projects overview
 In this repository, I'll approach some of the popular Reinforcement Learning (RL) problems, build the non-RL and RL solutions for each to compare the efficiency and time-consuming.
 The problems include: